Camleaf/ArduinoDriveTrain/journal.md

 <img src="./Wiring/Circuit diagram_bb.png" width="450">
 <img src="./Wiring/Circuit diagram_schem.png" width="450">

-The wiring went mostly without a hitch, and I connected everything and then verified the connections to make sure nothign was off.
+The wiring went mostly without a hitch, and I connected everything and then verified the connections to make sure nothing was off.
 The only thing that bothers me is the fact that on the built-in Arduino Due module, the usb-b mini ports and the SPI pins weren't added into the module, so I couldn't plug those pins in.
 However, I left a note to remind myself and any potential readers, so It should work just fine.

 I honestly wish that something went wrong during this process, or that is was more complicated, because I think I spent the last four to five hours mindlessly connecting everything.